ptrd/kwik/readme.md

 Kwik is not yet suitable for production use.
 Apart from the fact that the QUIC specification is still work in progress by the IETF, Kwik does not yet implement the complete (draft) specification.
-Important features like congestion control are implemented but not yet extensively tested.
-Also, a secure connection is not guaranteed, as server certificates are not yet validated.
+Moreover, Kwik has not yet been tested in production-like environments.
-Use at your own risk.
+Use at your own risk (as with all open source software ;-)).
-And apart from that: have fun!
+But apart from that: have fun!

 ## Status